Use Extended Availability to Stay Accessible when Not Logged In

-Each time you enable extended availability mode, the appliance notifies you via the email address configured for your user account, in the language you have specified, if available.
+Each time you enable extended availability mode, the B Series Appliance notifies you via the email address configured for your user account, in the language you have specified, if available.

 - An administrator can add an email address to a user account by going to /login > Users & Security > Users and editing the account.

 - The user can set their own email address by going to the /login > My Account page.

 The notification includes the URL of the site as well as a link to quickly disable extended availability mode.